Skip to main content

 4. Robust

-Some of the guidelines are specific to a particular issue, others are all-encompassing.
-The most distinct difference among the guidelines, however, concerns the level of importance that has been assigned to them.
+Some of the WCAG 2.1 guidelines are specific to a particular issue, others are all-encompassing.
+However, the most distinct difference among the guidelines concerns the level of importance that has been assigned to them.
 All guidelines are ranked as either Level A, Level AA, or Level AAA.

-Despite clear guidelines and available expertise for achieving web accessibility, businesses have been slow to step up and demonstrate a commitment to digital inclusivity.
-A recent report analyzing the top 1 million homepages on the web revealed that 99 percent failed to follow even the most widely used accessibility standards.
+Despite clear guidelines and available accessibility audit expertise, businesses have been slow to step up and demonstrate a commitment to digital inclusivity.
+A recent report analyzing the top 1 million homepages on the web revealed that 99% failed to follow even the most widely used accessibility standards.

 This decision needs to be viewed as a loud wake-up call for businesses that want to avoid legal action and unwanted attention to what their websites are lacking.

-More so than ever before, businesses that delay in having their sites thoroughly evaluated for accessibility and remediated as necessary, risk being sued.
+More so than ever before, businesses that delay having their sites undergo accessibility testing and remediation risk being sued.

-While this might seem like an onerous burden, digital accessibility actually represents a significant opportunity.
+Digital accessibility represents a significant opportunity.
 Remediating a site for compliance is about more than code.
-It involves a re-examination of the range of abilities, an overcoming of assumptions, and an acknowledgement that in our digital world, an inclusive marketplace is not just the right thing to do, it’s good for business.
+It involves a re-examination of the range of abilities, an overcoming of assumptions, and an acknowledgment that in our digital world, an inclusive marketplace is not just the right thing to do, it’s good for business